Vijay-Duke/mcp-gitlab/GITLAB_USABILITY_IMPROVEMENTS.md

-# Atlassian MCP Tool Review Implementation Status
+# GitLab MCP Tool Usability Improvements

-This document provides a comprehensive review of how we've implemented the Atlassian MCP tool usability recommendations in our GitLab MCP server.
+This document provides a comprehensive review of the usability improvements applied to our GitLab MCP server to enhance clarity and reduce ambiguity for Large Language Models (LLMs).

-## 📋 Original Atlassian Recommendations
+## 📋 Usability Improvement Patterns

-The Atlassian review identified key patterns for improving LLM tool usability:
+We implemented proven patterns for improving LLM tool usability:

 1. **Explicit Usage Guidance**: "Use this tool when..." statements
 2. **Tool Name Clarity**: Differentiate similar tools with descriptive names